heyqule/enemy_race_manager/README.md

 - Another adjustment to leveling curve.
 Early levels will arrive a lot quicker.
   - New evolution point: {0.25, 0.7, 1.5, 3, 8, 15, 24, 36, 50, 70, 100, 150, 210, 280, 360, 450, 550, 700, 1000}
   - Add "level requirement multipler".
 This multiplier increase the evolution points required for enemy to level.
+  - **@IMPORTANT: You should consider changing "Level Curve Multiplier" to higher value if you are using expensive recipes or any big mod that makes weapon tech harder to research like Space Exploration.**
-  - Space Exploration player may want to set "level requirement multipler" to 3 - 5 to have a fair fight, as weapon level 5+ require space and deep space science and take a lot longer to research.
+  - **@IMPORTANT: Space Exploration players may want to use 3 - 5 as level curve multiplier, since weapon tech upgrades require more advanced recipe and longer to craft.**
 - Race mods changes:
   - Lower overall pollution_to_attack values
   - Support 4 races split